good-ware/js-log/README.md

 ### meta

 The top-level keys of a log entry.
 Meta keys contain scalar values except for tags and logTransports which are arrays.
-Meta keys are: timestamp, ms (elpased time between log entries), level, message, tags, category, logGroupId, logDepth, hostId, stage, version, service, stack, and logTransports.
+Meta keys are: timestamp, ms (elpased time between log entries), level, message, tags, category, logId, logGroupId, logDepth, hostId, stage, version, service, stack, and logTransports.
 Certain properties in 'both' can be copied to meta keys, optionally renaming them, via the 'metaKeys' options setting.

 ### data